-- Small changes to the implied volatility surface may produce big changes to the local volatility surface. - In reality, option prices only exist for a finite set of maturities and strike prices. - Hence interpolation and extrapolation may be needed to construct the volatility surface.a - But then some implied volatility surfaces generate option prices that allow arbitrage opportunities.b
+- In reality, option prices only exist for a finite set of maturities and strike prices. - Hence interpolation and extrapolation may be needed to construct the volatility surface.^a - But then some implied volatility surfaces generate option prices that allow arbitrage opportunities.^b

-&lt;sup>aDoing it to the option prices produces worse results (Li, 2000/2001).
+^aDoing it to the option prices produces worse results (Li, 2000/2001).

-&lt;sup>bSee Rebonato (2004) for an example.
+^bSee Rebonato (2004) for an example.